|

 passes, with the white-capped North, Middle, and South Sisters mountains easily visible on a clear day from Aquero Company.

-Aquero facilities include 4000 square feet of offices and laboratories.
-The laboratories are set
+Aquero facilities include 3000 square feet of offices and laboratories, plus piloting areas outside in

-up for synthesis, analytical chemistry, characterization, and performance evaluation of novel compositions.
-Pilot synthetic
+and performance evaluation of novel compositions.
+Pilot synthetic equipment is designed for production of up to about

-equipment is designed for production of up to about 5 kilograms.
-Performance testing ranges up to about 500 gallons
+5 kilograms.
+Performance testing ranges up to about 500 gallons of water-clarification experiments at upwards of 60

-of water-clarification experiments at upwards of 60 gallons per minute.
-Aquero and its partner companies conduct pilot trials
+gallons per minute.
+Aquero and its partner companies conduct pilot trials and early commercial evaluations at larger

-and early commercial evaluations at larger scales externally at sites in a variety of locations, some of them quite
+scales externally at sites in a variety of locations, some of them quite remote.

-The Eugene airport is about 7 miles (15 minutes) from the Aquero site.
-The airport is
+about 7 miles (15 minutes) from the Aquero site.
+The airport is a commuter facility with direct

-a commuter facility with direct flights from Denver, Los Angeles, Phoenix, Portland, Salt Lake, San Francisco, and Seattle.
+flights from Denver, Los Angeles, Phoenix, Portland, Salt Lake, San Francisco, and Seattle.
+If something major is going

-If something major is going on at the University, flights may be full and rental cars scarce.
-On these
+on at the University, flights may be full and rental cars scarce.
+On these occasions, sometimes

-occasions, sometimes visitors fly into Portland and drive to Eugene.
+visitors fly into Portland and drive to Eugene.